 Applications use Mitel OIG WSDL files to enable communication with a Mitel OIG.
-A Mitel OIG solution requires an application using a WSDL version, a Mitel OIG server version, and a call manager version (MiVoice Business or MiVoice Business Multi Instance) that are compatible with each other.
+A Mitel OIG solution requires an application using a WSDL version, a Mitel OIG server version, and a call manager version (MiVoice Business) that are compatible with each other.
 The Mitel OIG must also be installed on the compatible MSL version.
 Compatibility is also affected by the type of operations the applications are performing.

-- MiVoice Business 9.3 is fully compatible with OIG 4.2 SP1. - The WSDL version used by an application cannot be more recent than the version of the Mitel OIG server.
+- MiVoice Business 9.4 is fully compatible with OIG 4.2 SP2. - The WSDL version used by an application cannot be more recent than the version of the Mitel OIG server.
 An application using a given version of WSDL files can communicate only with a Mitel OIG with the same version or newer.
-For example, when an application uses the WSDL files provided with Mitel OIG 4.2 SP1, the Mitel OIG server itself must be upgraded to Mitel OIG 4.2 SP1.
-The Mitel OIG version number must be equal to or greater than the WSDL file version used in the application, i.e., 4.2. - Mitel recommends that applications use Mitel OIG 4.2 SP1 and MiVoice Business Release 9.3.
+For example, when an application uses the WSDL files provided with Mitel OIG 4.2 SP2, the Mitel OIG server itself must be upgraded to Mitel OIG 4.2 SP2.
+The Mitel OIG version number must be equal to or greater than the WSDL file version used in the application, i.e., 4.2. - Mitel recommends that applications use Mitel OIG 4.2 SP2 and MiVoice Business Release 9.4.

-The table below shows the compatibility between an application using Mitel OIG WSDL files, a Mitel OIG server and a MiVoice Business call server.
-Applications must use Mitel OIG WSDL file versions that align with Mitel OIG server versions and the call server (MiVoice Business or MiVoice Business Multi Instance).
+The table below shows the compatibility between an application using Mitel OIG WSDL files, a Mitel OIG server, and a MiVoice Business call server.
+Applications must use Mitel OIG WSDL file versions that align with Mitel OIG server versions and the call server (MiVoice Business).